Ronaldkatapa/Final-Project-tk10-wf-5/README.md

 ## Tools used to build

-this website was build with only 2 web devlopment tool which are HTML and CSS
+this website was build with only 2 web devlopment tools which are HTML and CSS

 ### Pages in total are 3

 - Home
 - Courses
 - Mentors